-- (2) Reflects, on a pro forma basis, (1) the automatic conversion of the redeemable convertible preferred stock into 12,385,154 shares of common stock as of June 30, 2018, (2) the assumed conversion of the outstanding 2017 convertible notes into an aggregate of 2,497,722 shares of our common stock immediately prior to the closing of this offering (assuming conversion of \$12.5 million principal amount and accrued interest as of June 30, 2018 at a conversion price of \$5.00 per share), (3) the automatic conversion of the outstanding 2018 convertible notes into an aggregate of 3,018,745 shares of our common stock immediately prior to the closing of this offering (assuming conversion of \$33.8 million principal amount and accrued interest as of June 30, 2018 at an assumed conversion price of \$11.20 per share-the actual conversion price will be equal to 80% of the initial public offering price of our common stock in this offering), (4) the resulting settlement of the derivative instrument upon the conversion of the 2018 convertible notes and the estimated \$7.1 million impact to accumulated deficit (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the range reflected on the cover of this prospectus) as a result of the fair value adjustment to the derivative and loss on extinguishment of the 2018 convertible notes, (5) the automatic conversion of warrants to purchase 500,000 shares of our Series B redeemable convertible preferred stock as of June 30, 2018 into warrants to purchase an equivalent number of shares of our common stock and assuming the exercise of the common stock warrants immediately following the closing of this offering, and (6) the filing of our amended and restated certificate of incorporation, which will occur immediately prior to the closing of this offering. - (3) Reflects, on a pro forma as adjusted basis, the pro forma conversion adjustments described in footnote (2) above, as well as the sale and issuance by us of 9,000,000 shares of common stock in this offering at the assumed initial public offering price of \$14.00 per share, which is the midpoint of the range reflected on the cover of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$14.00 per share would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$8.4 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses or decrease the number of shares we are offering.
-Each increase (decrease) of 1,000,000 in the number of shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by approximately \$8.4 million, assuming that the number of shares offered by us.
+- (2) Reflects, on a pro forma basis, (1) the automatic conversion of the redeemable convertible preferred stock into 12,385,154 shares of common stock as of June 30, 2018, (2) the assumed conversion of the outstanding 2017 convertible notes into an aggregate of 2,497,722 shares of our common stock immediately prior to the closing of this offering (assuming conversion of \$12.5 million principal amount and accrued interest as of June 30, 2018 at a conversion price of \$5.00 per share), (3) the automatic conversion of the outstanding 2018 convertible notes into an aggregate of shares of our common stock immediately prior to the closing of this offering (assuming conversion of \$33.8 million principal amount and accrued interest as of June 30, 2018 at an assumed conversion price of \$ per share-the actual conversion price will be equal to 80% of the initial public offering price of our common stock in this offering), (4) the resulting settlement of the derivative instrument upon the conversion of the 2018 convertible notes, (5) the automatic conversion of all outstanding warrants to purchase shares of our Series B redeemable convertible preferred stock into warrants to purchase an aggregate of 500,000 shares of our common stock (but not assuming the exercise of the common stock warrants) immediately prior to the completion of this offering, and (6) the filing of our amended and restated certificate of incorporation, which will occur immediately prior to the closing of this offering. - Reflects, on a pro forma as adjusted basis, the pro forma conversion adjustments described in footnote (2) above, as well as the sale and issuance by us of (3) shares of common stock in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the range reflected on the cover of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 per share would increase (decrease) each of cash and cash equivalents, working increase (decrease) in the assumed initial public offering price of \$ capital, total assets and total stockholders' (deficit) equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase (decrease) of 1,000,000 in the number of shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by \$13.0 million, assuming that the assumed initial public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual initial public offering price and other terms of this offering determined at pric - (4) We define working capital as current assets less current liabilities.
-See our consolidated financial statements and related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities. - 13
+Each increase (decrease) of in the number of shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' (deficit) equity by \$ million. assuming that the assumed initial public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual initial public offering price and other terms of this offering determined at pricing. - (4) We define working capital as current assets less current liabilities.
+See our consolidated financial statements and related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities.